kampanosg/lazytest/README.md

 <details>
   <summary>Resize the panes</sumary>

   Sometimes test names may exceed the size of the pane.
-Similarly, you may need more space for the output.
-Unfortunately, [tview](), the TUI library that LazyTest uses does not support horizontal scrolling (and it's _probably_ [not]() going to be implemented any time soon).
+Or you may need more space for the output text.
+Unfortunately, [tview](https://github.com/rivo/tview), the TUI library that LazyTest uses, does not support horizontal scrolling (and it's _probably_ [not](https://github.com/rivo/tview/issues/707#issuecomment-1991260955) going to be implemented any time soon).

-  As an alternative, LazyTest panes can be resized with the `<` and `>` keys
+  As an alternative, LazyTest panes can be resized with the `+` and `-` keys.
 </details>

 ## Installation ⬇️